Could Your Child Benefit with Vision Therapy?

 Once we identify any vulnerable areas within the visual system that could interfere with reading and learning, we develop an effective vision therapy regimen made of individually-tailored eye exercises made to improve visual functions and retrain the brain to interpret visual input more accurately.

-Contact EyeCare Associates in Trumbull today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.
+Contact EyeCare Associates today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.

 The boy in the video below is so excited about his new eyeglasses that he looks all around the office.
 The lenses in the glasses have a unique prescription provided by one of our developmental optometrists to help him enjoy looking around.
 Once the glasses are removed, you can watch how he suddenly becomes unable to run around freely.